NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/dependency-injection.md

 * Avoid static access to `HttpContext`.

+> [!NOTE]
-Note: Like all sets of recommendations, you may encounter situations where ignoring one is required.
+> Like all sets of recommendations, you may encounter situations where ignoring one is required.
 We have found exceptions to be rare -- mostly very special cases within the framework itself.

 Remember, dependency injection is an *alternative* to static/global object access patterns.
 You will not be able to realize the benefits of DI if you mix it with static object access.